Elder Fraud Hotline

-The Dougy Center focuses on grief support groups for children and teens from 3 to 18 years old, and their families, who are grieving the death of a parent, sibling, or friend.
-Through the center’s Web site, you can access a database of centers throughout the country that provide grief support and services.
+This organization focuses on grief support groups for children and teens from 3 to 18 years old, and their families, who are grieving the death of a parent, sibling, or friend.
+Through the center’s website, you can access a database of centers throughout the country that provide grief support and services.
 The center also provides educational materials about children and grief.

-The National Center for Trauma Informed Care, operated by the Substance Abuse and Mental Health Services Administration, provides training for policy makers, administrators, staff, leaders, peers, and individuals who have experienced traumatic events in order to implement trauma-informed approaches in a range of service systems, including mental health, criminal justice and victim assistance.
+Operated by the Substance Abuse and Mental Health Services Administration, this center provides training for policymakers, administrators, staff, leaders, peers, and individuals who have experienced traumatic events in order to implement trauma-informed approaches in a range of service systems, including mental health, criminal justice, and victim assistance.

 Helping Children and Adolescents Cope with Violence and Disasters: What Parents Can Do